ALTER TABLE (event tables)¶

 Similarly, adding a masking policy to a table column fails if the masking policy body refers to a table that is protected by a row access policy or another masking policy.

-• If you create a foreign key, then the columns in the REFERENCES clause must be listed in the same order as the columns were listed for the primary key.
+If you create a foreign key, the columns in the REFERENCES clause must be listed in the same order as they were listed for the primary key.
 For example:

 Attention